cliffhall/Fismo/docs/faq.md

   * Regular expression parsing.
   * Linquistic morphology.
   * Trading algorithms.
+  * Positions in a tournament bracket.
   * Issue management and workflow systems.

 ### What are some examples?
 Practically anything that can be described with a directed graph could be modeled as an FSM.
 States can represent...
-  * Rooms in an dungeon, which an adventurer wanders through, being met with challenges.
-  * Positions in a tournament bracket.
-  * A player's health, such as in hungry state, eating is required before moving to another state.
+  * A player's health, e.g., While in hungry state, eating is required before moving to other states except death.
-  * An object such as a door, which could be opened, closed, or locked.
+  * A stateful object such as a door, which could be opened, closed, or locked.

 #### Locking Door Example FSM
 ![Lockable Door FSM example](images/LockableDoorFSM.png)